-Brazilian-pepper and wedelia are the primary exotic plant problems in this area, which is the creek bank area along the eastern side of the preserve.
-A few non-native ficus trees were noted here.
+Brazilian-pepper and wedelia were the primary exotic plant problems in this area, which is the creek bank area along the eastern side of the preserve.
+A few non-native ficus trees were noted here but have been removed.
 Poison ivy and rosary pea are also present and targeted for removal.
-Native and non native vines, including smilax spp., poison ivy, grape vine and an unidentified vine are climbing to the canopies of the oaks along the river.
+Native and nonnative vines, including smilax spp., poison ivy, grape vine and an unidentified vine were initially found climbing to the canopies of the oaks along the river, but have since been removed for the most part.
 Most of these species can be controlled by spraying with Garlon 3-A or Garlon-4 mixed with surfactant at their base and by periodically pulling them out of the oak canopies.
 The wedelia and any exotic grasses on the creek bank can be treated with 2,4-D and the banks monitored for erosion.
-Herbicides that have higher non-target damage such as Velpar and Arsenal, should be avoided in this area.
+Herbicides that have higher non-target damage such as Velpar and Arsenal, are to be avoided.